ShineQi/ethernetIP-explorer/Docs/README.txt

 		- With the shortcut key CTRL-C one can add classes in the list to try to read values (this will not add the class in the remote device, it's just give you the possibility to read).
+		- F3 key will refresh the values.
 	2.3 Read Class instances data
 		- For common classes (Identity, MessageRouter, ...) one class instance is already visible and could be read out.
 Select it and the values are displays in the properties panel.
-		- With the shortcut key CTRL-I one can add instances in the list to try to read values (this will not add the instance in the remote device, it's just give you the possibility to read).
+		- With the shortcut key CTRL-I one can add instances in the list to try to read values (this will not add the instance in the remote device).
+		- F3 key will refresh the values.
 	2.4 Attribut data (Read & Write)
 		- With the shortcut key CTRL-A, same behaviour as §2.2 and $2.3
 		- RawByte data could be modified at this level, and are sent to the remote device (change a value then hit Enter key).
+		- F3 key will refresh the values.
-	2.5 Save/Open File
+	2.5 Save/Open Files
 		- The full Tree (from Devices to Attributs) could be save/load from a file.
 This file could be edit/modify using an spreadsheet (Excel or OpenOffice/LibreOffice for instance).
 The format isn't too complex to be infers.
 It must be strictly respected.
 		- The content Online & Offline (file) are merged together if some difference appears.
+The names coming from the file are the winners.
+		- Several files could be open successively, the content are added.
 		- Save is not automatic, but must be done by hand.

 3. SETTINGS OPTIONS
 	3.1 TCP_LAN_Timeout & TCP_WAN_Timeout
-		  - in ms : used for connection & read & write operations.
+		  - In ms : used for connection & read & write operations.
 LAN is for autodiscovered devices, WAN for whoses added by the Menu Add manually.
-		  - During the connection, the timeout is two time this value.
+		  - For the connection, the timeout is two time this value.
 	3.2 DefaultRemoteDevice
-		  - used to fill the Textbox with this default value 3.2 CSVSeparator
+		  - Used to fill the Textbox with this default value.
+	3.3 CSVSeparator
-		  - Value for treeview CSV file (spreadsheet compatible format).
+		  - Value for treeview CSV file (spreadsheet compatible format) see §2.5.

 4. TESTS
 	The EnIPExplorer has been tested with really a too few number of others tools :